vpavlenko/study-music/parts/rock_harmony.md

 - [HookTheory](https://hooktheory.com/affiliate/275-0-3-2.html) - A database of many rock songs and some jazz songs and game tunes focused at harmonic analysis.
 Comes with a melody-harmony online editor [HookPad](https://hooktheory.com/affiliate/275-3-3-3.html) and [two must-read online books](https://hooktheory.com/affiliate/275-2-3-1.html) on pop/rock harmony which explain Roman numeral analysis, secondary chords and modes. **You should probably start with those books** unless you already have a college degree in music.
 You can read them in two weeks if you focus enough.
   - [Dave Carlton.
 I analyzed the chords of 1300 popular songs for patterns.
 This is what I found](https://www.hooktheory.com/blog/i-analyzed-the-chords-of-1300-popular-songs-for-patterns-this-is-what-i-found/) - a series of posts

+- [Drew Nobile.
+Form as Harmony in Rock Music](https://global.oup.com/academic/product/form-as-harmony-in-rock-music-9780190948351?cc=us&lang=en&) - A great coverage of harmony and form.
+The Caplin of rock.

 - [David Temperley.
 The Musical Language of Rock](https://amzn.to/3nK9eSO) - A book that summarizes [a corpus study](http://rockcorpus.midside.com/) of aspects like harmony, melody, rhythm, timbre and form on 200 rock songs.
 [Also his papers](http://davidtemperley.com/papers/).
 Also his other books: [The Cognition of Basic Musical Structures](https://amzn.to/3IvaS2I), [Music and Probability](https://amzn.to/3FXBWWu)